 If you’re new to the world of athleticism and weightlifting, you may have never heard of creatine before.
-If you’re a veteran you probably know that creatine helps improve your gains, but might not quite understand how or why.
+If you’re a veteran you probably know that creatine helps improve your gains, but might not quite understand how or why it’s so popular.
 You may even wonder, “When should I take creatine?”

-In this article, we’ll look at what creatine does, when to take creatine, and the risks involved in taking too much.
+In this article, we’ll study what creatine does, when to take creatine and the risks involved in taking too much.

 Creatine is a naturally occurring chemical compound which is produced by the human body.
 Your liver naturally produces .07 ounces (or 2 grams) of creatine every day.
 You also get creatine from the meat in your diet.
 Creatine is not a steroid nor is it a performance-enhancing drug, because it is a naturally occurring amino acid that your body produces on its own.

 Creatine provides the body with a variety of benefits, including:

 Not only this, but creatine has been found to help improve performance in some specific, exercise-related areas.
 For example, tests have shown that creatine can help improve cycling abilities.
 It has also improved muscle strength and ability during certain Olympic-style lifts.
 It has also improved test participants’ squats too.

 If you’re looking to improve performance and endurance, you should consider supplementing your body’s creatine and give it more of what it needs to become more effective.